coolbeevip/ansible-playbook/README.md

   /bin/bash
 ```

-After execution, you can see the following information and enter the command line interactive mode
+After execution, you can see the following information and enter the interactive command line.

 ```shell
 =============================